How To Take Off Acrylic Nails With Hot Water

 What Tools Do You Need To Remove Acrylic At Home?

-These standard nail tools can help gently remove your acrylic nails, but they may require extra time.
+These standard nail tools can help gently remove your acrylic nails, but they may require a bit more time.

 How To Remove Acrylics With Hot Water